May 05, 2016

 * Annual leave is prorated for part-time employees and employees on uncommon tours of duty.

-- 3 years or less of service = ½ day (4 hours) for each pay period
+- Fewer than 3 years of service = ½ day (4 hours) for each pay period

-- 3 years but less than 15 years of service = 3/4 day (6 hours) for each pay period except 1 1/4 day (10 hours) in last pay period of the leave year
+- 3 years but fewer than 15 years of service = 3/4 day (6 hours) for each pay period except 1 1/4 day (10 hours) in last pay period of the leave year

 - 15 or more years of service = 1 day (8 hours) for each pay period